manaakiwhenua/agent_template/README.md

 Each grid patch is linked to a unique farmer and has up to 8 neighbours (fewer if adjacent to a boundary).
 Farmers and patches are fully defined by a set of static variables and further dynamically-evolving variables are computed from the current and historical land use choices.

-The `setup` button complete initialisation of the model and can be used to reinitialise the model anytime.
+The `setup` button completes initialisation of the model and can be used to reinitialise the model anytime.

 To setup and run the model making identical random choices each time set `fixed-seed` to "on" and choose a `seed`.